eclipse-rdf4j/rdf4j/site/content/documentation/getting-started/index.md

 In this particular example, we then iterate over this model to print out the Statements, but obviously we can access the information in this Model in the same ways we have already seen in link:#_accessing_a_model[section 5].

-Another variation is that instead of retrieving the query result as an iterator object, we let the query send its result directly to a {javadoc}rio/RDFHandler.html[RDFHandler].
+Another variation is that instead of retrieving the query result as an iterator object, we let the query send its result directly to a {{< javadoc "RDFHandler" "rio/RDFHandler.html" >}}.
 This is a useful way to directly stream a query result to a file on disk.
 Here, we show how to use this mechanism to write the result to the console in Turtle format

 {{< highlight java "linenos=table" >}}
 RDFHandler turtleWriter = Rio.createWriter(RDFFormat.TURTLE, System.out);
 query.evaluate(turtleWriter);
 {{< / highlight >}}

-# Further reading
+## Further reading

 You should now have a basic understanding of the RDF data model, and have a decent grasp on how you can use RDF4J to read, write, create, store, and query RDF data.
 For more information on how to use RDF4J, we recommend the following sources: